patrickhuber/patrickhuber.github.io/_posts/20203-07-24-go-advanced-types.md

 In other languages, you can do a type check to see if the type is of a specific sub type.
 For example, rust has [pattern matching](https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html#destructuring-enums) and C# has the [is operator](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/is).

 Go also has type matching, but you need to model the system in a different way in order for it to work.
-For example, using struct embedding is just another version of what we have above and will not work with type switches.
+For example, using struct embedding is just another version of what we have above and has all the same issues.

 The go authors themselves even run into challenges where a type system hierarchy makes the programming task much easier https://cs.opensource.google/go/go/+/master:src/go/ast/ast.go;l=14 and are the source of the sealed interface pattern.